 - you have little or no unpaid interest balance

 What are the benefits of ending the post-graduation grace period?

 - Getting your repayment plan started sooner means reaching the end of student loan repayment faster.
 Most veterinary graduates will start with student loan balances that exceed their incomes, a situation that highly favors using income-driven repayment.
 The sooner you get started in income-driven repayment, the sooner you’ll reach forgiveness.
 The sooner you reach forgiveness (or end repayment), the less you’ll pay.
-Your grace period does not count towards the time needed to reach forgiveness.
+Your grace period does not count towards the time needed to reach forgiveness, even if you choose to make payments.
 Get the forgiveness clock started as soon as possible using a Federal Direct Consolidation loan, ending the remainder of your grace period, and applying for an income-driven repayment plan.

 - You can have a $0/mo payment due for the first twelve months of repayment.
-If you start your Federal Direct Consolidation loan, end the remainder of your grace period, and choose an income-driven repayment plan BEFORE you start your first job/internship, you can use your previous year’s tax return or indicate that you have zero taxable income to secure a $0/mo payment for the first twelve months of income-driven repayment.
+If you start your Federal Direct Consolidation loan soon after graduation, you can end the remainder of your grace period (select the “Do Not Delay Processing” option) and choose an income-driven repayment plan.
+If you have filed a tax return recently or not yet start your job, you can secure a $0/mo payment for the first twelve months of income-driven repayment.
 If you are going to reach forgiveness under income-driven repayment, having a $0/mo payment will not only decrease your total repayment costs but allow you to get a head start on your financial wellness plan.

 How do we know if our student loans are able to be consolidated?

 Your Direct Loans, Health Professions Student Loans, Perkins Loans, Loans for Disadvantaged Student, or FFEL program loans need to be in their grace period, deferment, or repayment in order to include them in a Federal Direct Consolidation Loan.